craigostrin/Godot-Smash-Engine/README.md

 Add Rollback (Godot GGPO)
   - I want to use this repo https://github.com/FlutterTal/godot_ggpo
   - That project is still being worked on, but if we can get that working in Godot, I'd like to port this project into GGPO
+  - If that doesn't work, then we'll have to mess around with using WebRTC and building an original version of rollback
+  - That would also require porting this project to the web.

 Switch from hardcorded animation player to Godot's built in AnimationPlayer
   - This should make editing animations for hitboxes and sprites much MUCH easier